 Impact Program

-On a mission to help 1 million people reclaim their voice
+On a mission to empower one million voices.

 Collage of people at various conferences and events, engaging in presentations, discussions, and group photos.

 At ElevenLabs, we drive social good through AI audio.
-Our Impact Program partners with nonprofits to provide free licenses for projects in accessibility, education, and culture.
-We aim to enable 1 million voices to communicate and learn without barriers.
+Our Impact Program partners with nonprofits to provide free licenses for projects in healthcare, education, and culture.
+We aim to enable 1 million voices to communicate, create, and learn without barriers.
 If your nonprofit could benefit from AI audio, we’d love to hear from you.
 Let’s create a world where every voice makes a difference.

 Partner with us